carlhenrikrolf/microtonOS/README.md

 sudo wget -O /etc/apt/trusted.gpg.d/sonobus.gpg https://pkg.sonobus.net/apt/keyring.gpg
 sudo apt update && sudo apt install sonobus
 ```
+Sonobus can be installed on other devices running on Windows, MacOS, iOS, Linux, or Android.
+Then audio can be transferred between those devices.
 (As a bonus, you can [install Librespot](learn/librespot.md) to stream Spotify audio.)